saezlab/pypath/README.rst

 Mac OS X
 --------

+Recently the installation on Mac should not be any complicated than on Linux: you can simply install by **pip** (see above).

-On OS X installation is not straightforward primarily because cairo needs to be compiled from source.
-We provide 2 scripts here: the **mac-install-brew.sh** installs everything with HomeBrew, and **mac-install-conda.sh** installs from Anaconda distribution.
+When ``igraph`` was a mandatory dependency and it didn't provide wheels the OS X installation was not straightforward primarily because cairo needs to be compiled from source.
+If you want igraph and cairo we provide 2 scripts
+here: the **mac-install-brew.sh** installs everything with HomeBrew, and **mac-install-conda.sh** installs from Anaconda distribution.
 With these scripts installation of igraph, cairo and graphviz goes smoothly most of the time, and options are available for omitting the 2 latter.
 To know more see